Back To Search Results

 Introduction

-The term “crocodile tears” is derived from the ancient belief that crocodiles weep after killing their victims. “crocodile tears syndrome,” also known as Bogorad syndrome, is the shedding of tears while eating or drinking in patients recovering from Bell palsy.
-It is also referred to as gustatory lacrimation.[1][2]
-See Image.
-Crocodile Tears Syndrome.
+The term “crocodile tears” stems from the ancient belief that crocodiles weep after killing their victims.
+Crocodile tears syndrome, also known as Bogorad syndrome, is a disorder marked by the shedding of tears while eating, chewing, smelling, or drinking in patients recovering from facial nerve (cranial nerve VII) injury.
+The syndrome is named after F.A.
+Bogorad, a Russian neuropathologist, and is also referred to as "gustatory lacrimation" or "paroxysmal lacrimation."[1][2]

 Etiology